deviun/just-mongo/README.md

 The following should be considered when upgrading the version:

 - It is desirable to update old models to new json schemes.
 - Old models will work in limited functionality.
-Stop working: `isValid`, `default`.
+Stop working: `isValid`.

-> You may soon be able to set the default values for document properties.

 ## Install